KochEmre/admin-dashboard-demo/README.md

 This my first admin dashboard demo application.
-This one is not responsive.
+This is not a responsive design.

 https://kochemre.github.io/admin-dashboard-demo/